Blockstream/green_cli/README.md

 The default install supports the internal gdk software wallet and an external software wallet which does not share its private keys with gdk (enabled via `--auth wally`).

-Two install variants are available with additional hardware wallet support:

- - `green-cli[jade]` to include support for [Blockstream Jade](https://blockstream.com/jade/)
- - `green-cli[hwi]` to include support for [Bitcoin HWI](https://github.com/bitcoin-core/HWI)

-You can also install `green-cli[jade,hwi]` to include both of the above.
+A `jade` install variant is available with support for the [Blockstream Jade](https://blockstream.com/jade/) hardware wallet.
+This can be installed using `pip install green-cli[jade]`

+For [Bitcoin HWI](https://github.com/bitcoin-core/HWI) support you must manually install HWI using `pip install -r requirements-hwi.txt` with `requirements-hwi.txt` from this repo, or following the instructions on the HWI repo.

 ### Using docker